This post was last Updated on June 5, 2023 by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 So, all VPN ads claim they can let you watch content worldwide.
 Yet, in many of our experiences, these claims are false.
 Netflix, Amazon, and so on seem to know.

-Sometimes it takes a few shuffles of trying different servers within the VPN provider until you get one that works (use incognito to better your chances of not being detected of suspicious activity).
+Sometimes it takes a few shuffles of trying different servers within the VPN provider until you get one that works (use incognito to better your chances of not being detected for suspicious activity).
 For BBC UK, Surfshark seems to work most of the time, anecdotally speaking.

 Also Read: How To Change Page Color On Google Docs